 On the back wall, I’m adding a door that’ll lead to the backyard so you can access the roof deck.
 Currently, the only way into the brewery is through the first garage.
 Also, the door will have windows to add more natural light.

-The fermentation station is where all the fermentors will be stored on wheels so they can be moved from the boil kettle back to the station with ease.
-I’ll max out at three fermentors because that’s all my Ss BrewTech glycol chiller can handle at once.
+The fermentation station is where all the conical fermenters, buckets, and carboys will be stored on wheels so they can be moved from the boil kettle back to the station with ease.
+I’ll max out at three fermenters because that’s all my Ss BrewTech glycol chiller can handle for fermentation temperature.

 Ingredient Storage and Milling